WuBingzheng/pajamax/pajamax/README.md

        +============================+
 ```

-Applications can also decide some requests not to be dispatched, which
-will be handled in the input-thread, just like in the *Local* mode.
-But the responses have to be transfered to the output thread to sent.
-As shown by the dashed line in the figure above.

 Applications only need to implement 2 traits to define how to dispatch
 requests and how to handle requests.
 You do not need to handle the
 message transfer or encoding, which will be handled by Pajamax.